AguaClara/UASB/Reports and Manuals/UASB_DESIGN_Spring_2019.md

 In Summer 2018 the team worked on the hydraulic design of the UASB system and created a tipping bucket system which delivered wastewater in large pulses at a high flow rate.
 The team had two possible designs for the influent system--one option was for influent tubes to enter either at the top of the UASB reactor, and the alternative was for influent tubes to enter the UASB reactor at the bottom.
 The team also focused on biogas storage and decided that a gas bag system was the best option.
 In a gas bag system, gas will flow out of a pipe in the lid of the UASB into a gas bag.
 Pros of the gas bag system are that it is inexpensive and allows for the easy transport of biogas to communities for use. **[Could you briefly explain these three types of storage?
 ADRESSED NB]**

 **Fall 2018**
 Preferential pathways in wastewater treatment occur when incoming wastewater forms a tunnel through the sludge blanket instead of flowing evenly through the blanket; consequently, not all of the wastewater gets in contact with sludge granules, and thus not effectively treated.
 In Fall 2018, the UASB team researched preferential pathways in UASB by doing bench tests.
-The team fabricated a small scale UASB reactor used chia seeds, marbles, and tapioca to simulate sludge. **[The Fall 2018]** UASB team found that preferential flow patterns were likely to occur.
-The team concluded that it will likely be necessary to have several influential pipes to promote the even distribution of wastewater flow and decrease preferential pathways. **[Always refer to figures you use in the text.]**
+The team fabricated a small scale UASB reactor used chia seeds, marbles, and tapioca to simulate sludge.
+The Fall 2018 UASB team found that preferential flow patterns were likely to occur.
+The team concluded that it will likely be necessary to have several influential pipes to promote the even distribution of wastewater flow and decrease preferential pathways.
+The image below shows a tapioca test from the Fall 2018 semester.
+The uneven distribution of red dye through the tapioca layer indicates that preferential pathways are forming. **[Always refer to figures you use in the text.
+ADRESSED NB]**

 ![Red Dye Test](https://github.com/AguaClara/UASB/blob/master/Images/UASB_Red_Dye_Tapioca_Test.PNG?raw=true)

 **Fig. 1: Preliminary dye tests with tapioca showing preferential pathways<p>**

+**Spring 2019**
-In the Spring 2019 semester, the team will focus on finalizing the UASB pilot-scale reactor design which will be tested in Ithaca’s Wastewater Treatment Plant by the Summer of 2020.
+In the Spring 2019 semester, the team focused on finalizing the UASB pilot-scale reactor design which will be fabricated and tested in Ithaca’s Wastewater Treatment Plant in the Summer of 2020.
+**[Use past tense when talking about current or previous semester's work ADRESSED NB]**

 ## Methods

 ### Design for Influent System

-In this section, the team will explain how it made decisions regarding the design for the influent system.
+This section explains how the Spring 2019 team made decisions regarding the design for the influent system.

-For the influent system, the team has decided to move forward with the Summer 2018 team's design in which a tipping bucket empties wastewater into a holding tank, which will then empty into a flow dividing bucket connected to influent pipes that lead into the side of the reactor.
-The team will also move forward with the Summer 2018 team’s plan to use a [300 gallon reactor tank](https://www.plastic-mart.com/product/17049/300-gallon-plastic-tank-rotoplas-590314-590315) that has a 36” diameter and 72” height.
+For the influent system, the team decided to move forward with the Summer 2018 team's design in which a tipping bucket empties wastewater into a holding tank, which will then empty into a flow dividing bucket connected to influent pipes that lead into the side of the reactor.
+The Summer 2018 team's tipping bucket design is included below in Figure 2.

-The team has decided to use high density polyethylene (HDPE) for the majority of the plastic parts of the UASB, such as the influent pipes and the 300 gallon reactor tank, will need to be welded together.
-HDPE was chosen because it is durable and corrosion resistant, and large tanks made of HDPE, unlike PVC, are available.
-HDPE can mainly be welded together with other HDPE materials whereas welding it with PVC or LDPE wouldn't be feasible.

-A design for the tipping bucket was completed by the summer 2018 team.
+A design for the tipping bucket was completed by the summer 2018 team. **[Refer to your figure in the text.
+ADRESSED NB]**

 ![Summer 2018 tipping bucket design](https://github.com/AguaClara/UASB/blob/master/Images/Influent_Tank_Tipping_Bucket.png?raw=true)
 **Figure 2.
 Summer 2018 Final Tipping Bucket design**

+The team also chose move forward with the Summer 2018 team’s plan to use a [300 gallon reactor tank](https://www.plastic-mart.com/product/17049/300-gallon-plastic-tank-rotoplas-590314-590315) that has a 36” diameter and 72” height.

+The team decided to use high density polyethylene (HDPE) for the majority of the plastic parts of the UASB, such as the influent pipes and the 300 gallon reactor tank, will need to be welded together.
+HDPE was chosen because it is durable and corrosion resistant, and large tanks made of HDPE, unlike PVC, are available.
+HDPE can be welded together with other HDPE materials whereas welding it with PVC or LDPE is not be feasible.

 This semester, the team realized an issue with the previous team's tipping bucket design: the frame for the tipping bucket is metal.
 This is an issue because the metal frame would get wet from splashing water and then rust.
-To combat this issue, the team will alter the design of the tipping bucket, so that there are no metal parts.
-The revised tipping bucket will be made by welding HDPE plates to the sides of a 5 gallon HDPE bucket, then welding HDPE rods onto those plates, which will be used to mount the tipping bucket in the holding tank.
+To combat this issue, the team altered the design of the tipping bucket, so that there are no metal parts. **[Use consistent past tense.
+ADDRESSED NB]**

 Certain elements from the previous team's tipping bucket design, including the volume of the tipping bucket and the locations of the pivots with respect to the bucket's center will remain the same.
 The previous team determined the optimal location of pivots by performing tests with pivots in various positions and selecting the locations in which the tipping bucket filled the most while still emptying completely.